o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-service-api-cross-gem-communication.md

 **Note**
 Currently, specifying the interface's `path` parameter inside the gem swagger file is not supported\.
 Specify the `path` parameter in the interface swagger definition file instead\.

-## Using an Interface<a name="cloud-canvas-cgf-service-api-cross-gem-communication-using-an-interface"></a>
+## Using an Interface {#cloud-canvas-cgf-service-api-cross-gem-communication-using-an-interface}

 Calling the API operations that your interface defines from AWS Lambda functions is straightforward\.

 **To use an Interface in a Lambda function**

-1. Specify the interface in the [Custom::LambdaConfiguration](/docs/userguide/gems/cloud-canvas/custom-resources.md#cloud-canvas-custom-resources-lambda-configuration) resource definition's `Services` property, as in the following example:
+1. Specify the interface in the [Custom::LambdaConfiguration](/docs/userguide/gems/cloud-canvas/custom-resources#cloud-canvas-custom-resources-lambda-configuration) resource definition's `Services` property, as in the following example:

    ```
    "ServiceLambdaConfiguration": {